awsdocs/amazon-lumberyard-user-guide/doc_source/tutorial-cloth-characters.md

    1. Adjust cloth properties to obtain the desired cloth behavior\.
 For more information, see [Cloth Component](component-cloth.md)\.

    1. You can use the property **Animation Blending** to blend between cloth simulation and skinned animation\.

+## Add cloth colliders to an actor<a name="add-char-cloth-colliders"></a>

+ You can add cloth colliders to an actor to prevent the cloth form penetrating the actor's mesh during simulation\.
+Cloth colliders are added to actors in **Animation Editor**\.
+For information on adding cloth colliders to an actor see [Add Cloth Colliders to actors](char_animation_add_cloth_colliders.md)\.

 ## View the Cloth Simulation<a name="view-cloth-simulation"></a>